 How about now?

 We ordered some pizza for lunch, and saw that our favorite bartender, Edwin, was working.
 Without ordering, he made my wife some virgin banana daiquiris (her usual), and poured a balashi for me.
 After a couple refills, we told him we were leaving.
 He said we’d have to come back, and then fixed me a double Dewar’s on the rocks.
 This was definitely going to be the most tipsy I’d ever checked into a flight.
 After lunch, we got to the airport, and headed home.
 It was a fun and relaxing trip.
-If you’re looking to get away, enjoy some great weather, and just relax, definitely consider Aruba.by rsiv with no comments yet
+If you’re looking to get away, enjoy some great weather, and just relax, definitely consider Aruba.by rsiv with

 The wife and I are off to Aruba.
-I won’t be posting from the beach, but you can follow my exploits in real time on twitter.by rsiv with no comments yet
+I won’t be posting from the beach, but you can follow my exploits in real time on twitter.by rsiv with

 I’m about to go out of town for a week, and its the end of summer, so I decided to harvest some tobacco.
 I grabbed my favorite tobacco knife, and took the first cut.

 I left some leaves for a second cut (and perhaps third).
 Hopefully, the weather will cooperate, and I can get to it when I get back from vacation.
 I got the leaves I did cut undergoing initial fermentation, and then hopefully, they’ll get fully fermented when I get back.
 The plants I put in the ground also did surprisingly well considering I didn’t tend them much, they don’t get much sun, and went totally organic this year (generally, they’ll get eaten up by bugs).